oracle-samples/oci-data-science-ai-samples/model-deployment/containers/gpt2_ensemble/Deploy_GPT2_Ensemble.md

 ```

-You will see 10 generated tokens from in case of above test input.
+You will see 50 generated tokens from in case of above test input.

 ```
-Input Seq:: My dog is cute, but he barks a lot.
+Input Seq:: Machine learning is a field of computer science.
-Out Seq:: My dog is cute, but he barks a lot.
-He 's a little bit of a bully , and
+Out Seq:: Machine learning is a field of computer science.
+It is a field of applied mathematics that is not only applied to the problem of learning , but also to the problem of learning in general
 ```